 - A history of severe abuse from decades ago.
-I have looked after several people who were in the Concentration Camps in the second world war.
+As an example, I have looked after several people who were in the Concentration Camps in the second world war.
 As they become older, they remember these events more and more clearly.
 This can often lead to great fear and anxiety and ‘seeing’ the events as though real.
 Again this is sometimes diagnosed as psychosis when it is actually PTSD.

 - Loss of sleep.
 Very, very common and can lead directly to apparent psychosis, which again magically disappears with sleep.
 However, sleeping pills are not always a good answer, as the person can get up in the night due to continence problems and fall because of over sedation.
 Also waking from a dream and believing the dream is reality.

 - Psychiatric meds for anxiety or depression.
 These too can lead to the person becoming apparently psychotic, when it is the meds themselves causing this.